Automated Synthesis of Distributed Self-Stabilizing Protocols: Case Studies and Experimental Results

-\subsubsection{Self-stabilizing Token Ring}
+\subsubsection{Self-Stabilizing Token Ring}

-Synthesizing a self-stabilizing system for Example~\ref{subsec:ex1} leads to automatically obtaining Dijkstra~\cite{dij74} {\em three-state} algorithm in a bi-directional ring.
-Each process $\proc_i$ maintains a variable $x_i$ with domain $\{0, 1, 2\}$.
+In Example~\ref{subsec:ex1}, each process $\proc_i$ maintains a variable $x_i$ with domain $\{0, 1, 2\}$.
 The read-set of a process is its own and its neighbors' variables, and its write-set contains its own variable.
 For example, in case of three processes for $\proc_1$, $R_\topolgy(1) = \{x_0,x_1,x_2\}$ and $W_\topolgy(1)=\{x_1\}$.
 Token possession and mutual exclusion constraints follow Example~\ref{subsec:ex1}.
 Table~\ref{table:dijkstra3state} presents our results for different input settings.
-In the symmetric cases, we synthesized protocols with symmetric middle (not top nor bottom) processes.
-We present one of the solutions we found for the token ring problem in ring of three processes~\footnote{\change{We manually simplified the output of Alloy for presentation, although this task can be also automated.}}.
+We present one of the solutions we found for the asynchronous strong stabilizing token ring problem in a ring of three processes~\footnote{\change{We manually simplified the output of Alloy for presentation, although this task can be also automated.}}.
 First, we present the interpretation functions for the uninterpreted local predicates.

-Next, we present the synthesized transition relations for each process:
+The synthesized solution for transition relations for each process is the following: